Young Törless: Music

-The film's significance as a cultural artifact of German post-World War II introspection is enhanced by the fact that its haunting medieval-sounding score was written by Hans Werner Henze, the German modernist composer.
+The film's significance as a cultural artifact of German post-World War II introspection is enhanced by the fact that its haunting medieval-sounding score was written by the German modernist composer Hans Werner Henze.
 Henze, who came of age during the war, was prominent enough in this introspection by virtue of his left-political activism in the arts to feel driven to expatriation from Germany.
-Hans Werner Henze later arranged a suite from the original score, which was entitled Fantasia for Strings.
+He later arranged a suite from the original score titled Fantasia for Strings.

-Release and awards
+Release and reception

 Young Törless was screened on 9 May 1966 at the Cannes Film Festival.
 The film won the FIPRESCI Prize at the 1966 Cannes Film Festival.
 It was also selected as the German entry for the Best Foreign Language Film at the 39th Academy Awards, but was not accepted as a nominee.

 In popular culture

 Footage from the film was used in the 2023 music video for the song "The Lost Room" by the Pet Shop Boys.